-Growing up in Spokane, Washington, Ott’s interest in art, wildlife and outdoor adventure was kindled as a young boy.
-“As far back as I can remember dad and I were bird hunting and fishing together.
-We still hunt and fish every opportunity we have.
-Because of these great experiences, I developed a keen appreciation and fascination for wildlife and a passion for the outdoors.
+Growing up in Spokane, Washington, he has been a wildlife enthusiast ever since he was a boy.
+“As far back as I can remember, dad and I were bird hunting and fishing together.
+Because of these great experiences, I developed a deep appreciation and fascination for wildlife and a passion for the outdoors.
 At an early age, I began drawing and sculpting the animals and birds I observed.”

-Attending Washington State University on a tennis scholarship, he graduated with a BA in education in 1982.
-After college Ott worked as a fishing guide for three summers and a welder’s helper in the Prudhoe Bay oil fields.
-It was during his time spent in Alaska that he realized he wanted to become a professional sculptor.
-Between his Alaska jobs, he studied under acclaimed sculptress, Veryl Goodnight.
+After attending Washington State University on a tennis scholarship and graduating, he went to Alaska and worked as a fishing guide for three summers and a welder’s helper in Prudhoe Bay for a year.
+It was during this period that he realized that sculpting was his passion.